NetAlertX and Docker Compose

 # - path/on/host/to/dhcp.file:/resources/dhcp.file

-# Tempfs mounts for writable directories in a read-only container and improve system performance
+# tmpfs mount consolidates writable state for a read-only container and improves performance

 # uid=20211 and gid=20211 is the netalertx user inside the container